 Japan is a land of contrasts.
-Its culture has been cultivated for millennia and values that have been in place for centuries are still celebrated, somehow blending perfectly with the high-tech, neon lights and skyscrapers.
+Its culture has been cultivated for thousands of years and values that have been in place for centuries are still celebrated, somehow blending perfectly with the high-tech, neon lights and skyscrapers.
 It is an extremely friendly country and those visiting (especially those visiting alone) are made to feel welcome as a matter of course.

 Eating by yourself in Japan is not only acceptable but the norm, so it’s a great place to practice the art of dining alone especially if you feel self-conscious.
 The street food in Tokyo is sensational and it also has some of the best sushi restaurants in the world.